modypy/modypy/docs/guide/01_integrator.rst

 In red, we see the input signal, while the value of our integrator state is plotted in green.
 Looks quite correct.

 But what happened here?
-We accessed the ``result`` property of our simulator.
-This is an instance of :class:`SimulationResult
-<modypy.simulation.SimulationResult>`, which can simply be used as a system
+The `result` object we created can simply be used as a system state object.
-state object.
 If we use it as a parameter for calling a state or signal object, we get the time series of the values of that state or signal over the time of the simulation.